Amy Kennedy Educational Consulting

 - sustain progress to improve educational, social, emotional, and health outcomes for all our kids

-As a mother of four, and an educator with over 15 years of experience working in public schools, I know that a child’s mental wellbeing is integral to his or her overall wellbeing and their success in the classroom.
+As a mother of five, and an educator with over 15 years of experience working in public schools, I know that a child’s mental wellbeing is integral to his or her overall wellbeing and their success in the classroom.
 And when my husband Patrick created The Kennedy Forum, he did it to bring together the best minds to transform the way mental health and addiction are addressed in society – and education is critical to achieving our shared mission.

 5 Pillars: The Pathway to Improving the Delivery of Mental Health Services in Education